Consumer Medicine Information

 What this medicine is used for

-ANAGRELIDE APOTEX Capsules contain a medicine called anagrelide hydrochloride which
+ANAGRELIDE APOTEX Capsules contain the active ingredient anagrelide hydrochloride,

-acts upon the bone marrow and prevents it from producing too many of the blood cells
+which acts upon the bone marrow and prevents it from producing too many of the blood

 In a disease such as "thrombocythaemia", the bone marrow produces too many of these